stevetorr/wannier_shift/docs/header.md

 ## Overview and Methods

 Our chief concerns are as follows.
-It is very time-costly to generate data sets for different bilayer material configurations.
+It is very time-expensive to generate data sets for different bilayer material configurations.
 The DFT + Wannierization software is already optimized for parallel execution over cores, and is best regarded as a black box; therefore, embarrassingly parallel execution of the code via a wrapper code for a wide variety of configurations is how we aim to optimize this step.
 For the management and utilization of the resulting dataset, we turn to Spark and examine other database models to rapidly query the database for different orbital-orbital coupling strengths.
 The advantage of this parallelization is that it allows for faster querying of the computed values for accurate tight-binding Hamiltonian parameterization.

 ### Our Method

+#### VASP and W90
 The extremely fine mesh of configurations which we produce via large batches of DFT calculations comprises a big compute phase of this project; we perform calculations of N>>100 configurations, each of which takes on the order of 15 minutes to generate the optimized electron wavefunction and then convert into Wannier functions appropriately.
 These runs are performed in the commercial Vienna Ab Initio Simulation Package \[[VASP](https://www.vasp.at/)\].
 Calculations are run from a set of physical configuration parameters and run configurations, such as the spatial orientation of the unit cell, or a cutoff for how fine the density is resolved.
 The ‘Wannierization’ is performed by running Wannier90, a software package which converts wavefunctions from the plane-wave formulation to the Wannier function formalism.